 Dumitrascu was invited to make her orchestral debut at the age of 14 with the Windsor Symphony Orchestra and appeared on CBC Radio a year later performing Bruch’s Violin Concerto No. 1 in G minor.
 She was on the competition circuit and appeared at Johansen, Marteau, Enescu, Stulberg, Glenn Gould Chamber Competition, and Canadian Nationals amongst many others, several of which she was laureate of.
 Dumitrascu is a scholarship and grant recipient of Kiwanis International (Canada Region), Ontario and Canada Arts Councils.

-Outside of classical music, Dumitrascu has worked on several film and TV projects, including Atom Egoyan’s 2009 film Chloe, as well as with the Screen Composers' Guild of Canada.
 Additional studies in film and business have followed alongside music.
+Outside of classical music, Dumitrascu has worked on several film and TV projects, including Atom Egoyan’s 2009 film Chloe, as well as recording work with the Screen Composers' Guild of Canada.
+Currently, she is producing an independent short documentary on human trafficking and the challenges that organizations face in expanding their support efforts.